Stephen Curry Unveils Project Centered On Diversifying Golf - NewsBreak

 W hether it’s cultivating youth empowerment initiatives through his Eat.Learn.Play.
 Foundation or backing historically Black colleges and universities, NBA star Stephen Curry has displayed his dedication to uplifting underserved communities and underrepresented groups.
 For his latest project, the Golden State Warriors guard has set out to diversify the world of golf.

 The sport has historically lacked representation and remains white-male dominated.
-Research shows that 9.5 percent of professional golfers are Black, and 14 percent are Latinx.
+Research shows 9.5 percent of professional golfers are Black and 14 percent are Latinx.
 Women account for only 8 percent of golf professionals.
-Cognizant of the racial and gender disparities and barriers to entry, Curry uses his lifestyle brand Underrated to make the sport more accessible.
+Cognizant of the racial and gender disparities and barriers to entry, Curry is using his lifestyle brand Underrated to make the sport more accessible.

 Through the company—which he founded in 2019—he’s leading a project dubbed Underrated Golf that is centered on creating pathways in the sport for youth through education and equity.
 Student-athletes who are part of the program will have access to exclusive golf courses and will have the opportunity to network and foster connections with power players and leading corporations to learn about career paths within the sport.
 The top youth golfers will compete in the brand’s upcoming Underrated Golf Tour for a Curry Cup.